jayanti-prajapati/cds-ecommerce-/vendure-backend/README.md

 npm run dev
 ```

-will start the Vendure server and [worker](https://www.vendure.io/docs/developer-guide/vendure-worker/) processes from
+will start the Coozmoo server and [worker](https://www.coozmoo.com/docs/developer-guide/vendure-worker/) processes from
 the `src` directory.

 ## Build